 I am committed to working ethically; I subscribe to the below ethical frameworks:

-Here is a copy of the Online Working Agreement that I ask clients to agree to at the start of our sessions.
+Here is a copy of the Agreement - Online Therapy that I ask clients to agree to at the start of our sessions.
 It is information about how I work, for example my policy on upholding confidentiality, data protection and professional ethics, as well as some specifics about online counselling.
 I tend to discuss this with clients in a first session, but welcome questions at any point.

 I offer online supervision for counsellors/psychotherapists and for other professionals in the helping professions.
 In terms of supervision, I work with both trainee counsellors and experienced practitioners coming from different modalities.